MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/VersionHistory/how-version-history-settings-work.md

 - **Major version limits with no expiration period**: Versions are deleted after they exceed the set number of major versions.
 For example, if a library is configured to store 500 major versions, no more than 500 versions is stored for each file or item.

-For more information on Setting types of Version history limits see [Planning Version Storage for your Organization](sharePoint/versionHistory/planning-version-storage-for-your-organization.md)
+For more information on setting types of Version history limits see [Planning Version Storage for your Organization](sharePoint/versionHistory/planning-version-storage-for-your-organization.md).

 ## Setting Default Version history limits for your Organization